mrcbax/logoilab.github.io/Demux.md

 ## Please read this page in its entirety before purchasing to understand what is required.

-# ~~We are now accepting mail-ins!~~ Mail-ins are on hold until January 1st 2020.
-If you have not already contacted us for a mail-in or you believe your mail-in will not arrive to Virginia, US by December 1st please hold off on shipping to us until January 1st.
-We apologize for the inconvenience.
+# We are accepting mail-ins!
 The base rate is $60+SH for a flash.
 Only $40+SH if you already bought a key.
 Please email us at doslabelectronics@gmail.com if you would like to do a mail-in.

 If you have already got everything set up, you can <button data-selly-product="d97a35a0" onclick="ga('send', 'event', 'purchases', 'initiate_buy', 'demux', 0)">Purchase A License Key</button><a name="purchase"></a> (If you would like to do a bulk order please contact us before purchasing, we may be able to give you a discount.)